john-yohan-park/Amazon_Price_Checker/README.md

 # Amazon_Price_Checker
 Checks price of an item on Amazon.com every hour.
 Sends email if the price drops to a desired amount.

 Written in Python.
 Powered by Beautiful Soup.
 TLS Server Encryption Enabled.
+Designed to be run on a Mac.

 To run this program, you will need to have installed Python 3, Requests, Beautiful Soup, Gecko Driver, and Firefox Web Browser.